What is mental self-rotation?

 Pascale Michelon, PhD is a scientist, educator, and contributing author to The SharpBrains Guide to Brain Fitness: How to Optimize Brain Health and Performance at Any Age.

-–> For more cognitive stimulation, visit these Top 25 Brain Teasers for Adults
+–> For more fun cognitive stimulation, you may well enjoy these Top 25 Brain Teasers